GetUpKidAK/iRacingSequenceDirector/README.md

 ## Notes

-- To use the in-sim recording, the following setting must be enabled (this also requires the sim to be restarted):
+- To use the in-sim recording, the 'Enable video and screen capture' setting must be enabled in-sim.
+This requires the sim to be restarted if any changes are made.

 ![Misc Settings](https://i.ibb.co/Rppt27d/Misc-Settings.jpg)

-- You can adjust the output quality and file format of the recordings in the app.ini file (found under My Documents/iRacing).
-These are commented but look like this:
+- You can adjust the output quality and file format of the recordings in the app.ini file.
+This is found under My Documents/iRacing.
+The lines are commented but look like this:

 ![app.ini](https://i.ibb.co/92cbP7M/appIni.png)